 We sell postcards and prints of a number of our paintings in our shop for your convenience.

-Through My Own Language: Robert Henri and His Portraits, Paintings and Sketches.
+Through My Own Language: Robert Henri and His Portraits, Landscapes and Sketches.

 This exhibit, the most extensive the museum has ever fabricated, includes all of the museum’s paintings, and most of the sketches that it owns including recent acquisitions and those loaned by its patrons.
 The show includes interpretive components about Henri’s life, his students and features the most current knowledge about the artist.
 There is a Powerpoint program available that displays one hundred of Henri's paintings.
-Major funding for the project has been provided by the Katherine Wilson Foundation, The Mid-Nebraska Community Foundation, the Ervin and Grace Burkholder Foundation, the Kosman Foundation, the Union Pacific Foundation and the support of the museum's members and supporters.
+Major funding for the project has been provided by the Katherine Wilson Foundation, The Mid-Nebraska Community Foundation, the Ervin and Grace Burkholder Foundation, the Kosman Foundation, the Union Pacific Foundation, Humanities Nebraska and the support of the museum's members and supporters.